krachyon/matplotlib_viewer/README.md

 - pressing `c` (for 'order') will extent the colormap with a random one
 - pressing `r` (for 'predictable') will shuffle the colormap

-[1] Holding down this key is a fun way to learn about exponential growth and a nice workout for your system
+[1] ~~Holding down this key is a fun way to learn about exponential growth and a nice workout for your system~~ actually the new behaviour of re-interpolating the colormap just creates some weird temporal Moiré pattern

 # supported formats
 `plain, gzip, bz2, lzma` : always